pantomax/hassio-addons/rpi-rf-receiver/README.md

 4. Start the addon

-5. Add this sensor to receive the codes in your hassio:
+5. Add this sensor to read the codes in your hassio:

 sensor:
   - platform: mqtt